pourdamghani/pourdamghani.github.io/_pages/about.md

 Previously I was a researcher at the University of Vienna and completed research internships at IST Austria and CUHK Hong Kong.

 Throughout the years, [my publications](/research)  gathered [280+ citations](https://scholar.google.com/citations?user=jsHuvKEAAAAJ&hl=en), and I have been delighted to be a [mentor](/supervision) for more than 15 students from across the world.
 My [teaching experience](/teaching) in advanced theoretical and practical algorithmic concepts is going beyond 10 years, and I have been active in [community service](/service) to ensure credibility and accessibility of knowledge.
 I am interested in algorithm design and analysis with applications in networks, distributed systems, and blockchains.
-My particular focus is on [demand-aware and self-adjusting networks](https://self-adjusting.net/) and .
+My particular focus is on [demand-aware and self-adjusting networks](https://self-adjusting.net/).
 I will be on the job market in 2025/2026 cycle, feel free to reach out to me via my email:

 lastname (at) tu-berlin (dot) de